-Unlike its predecessors, you won’t able to disable automatic windows update in Windows 10 through Control Panel Windows Update Settings.
+Unlike its predecessors, you won’t be able to disable automatic Windows updates in Windows 10 through Control Panel Windows Update Settings.
 In the first look, many of you may not consider this as a serious issue.
-But sometimes, it can be much crucial than you think.
+But sometimes, it can be much more crucial than you think.

 Consider this situation – you want to turn off your Windows 10 PC.
-For that, you selected Power -> Shut Down option.
+For that, you selected the Power -> Shut Down option.
 Here comes the real trouble – the downloaded Windows updates are being installed on your PC.
 You really have no time to wait for updates to finish.
-So, you forcefully pressed the turn off button on your PC for a hard shut down.
-After some time, you turned on your PC again.
+So, you forcefully pressed the turn-off button on your PC for a hard shutdown.
+After some time, you turn on your PC again.
 But this time, you are seeing a Windows logo on the screen – without booting your Windows 10.
 Even if you restart the PC, you’re seeing the same thing.
 What happened is obvious from these results– your Windows 10 is crashed.

 How to Disable Windows Updates in Windows 10?

 We’ve already discussed that it’s not possible to turn off updates in Windows 10 through Control Panel Windows Update settings.
 But, still there’s one more option – Windows Update service.

 To turn off updates through this option: